-The peptide Spike N501Y represents two important developments.
-First, it represents the first RaDVaC effort to include a mutation from a variant strain of SARS-CoV-2 (the N501Y mutation found in ascendant variants of concern, including B.1.1.7 [UK], 501Y.V2 [South African], and the P.1 variant of the B.1.1.28 lineage [Brazil]).
-Second, it is a return to the previous RaDVaC focus on the Spike RBD, in particular the ACE2 contact residues of the receptor binding motif (RBM).
+The peptide MVC1-s (a.k.a.
+Spike N501Y) includes N501Y, a mutation from multiple variant strains of SARS-CoV-2 (including B.1.1.7 [Alpha, UK], 501Y.V2 [Beta, South Africa], and the P.1 variant of the B.1.1.28 lineage [Gamma, Brazil]), as well as the recently emergent variant of interest Mu (B.1.621).
+This peptide represents a return to the previous RaDVaC focus on the Spike RBD, in particular the ACE2 contact residues of the receptor binding motif (RBM).
 Gen 8 and prior designs included peptides targeting the RBD but these peptides were long, difficult to synthesize, expensive, and required 3 peptides for achieving a single structural conformation.
 We were skeptical of the conformational correctness of this complex arrangement; nevertheless, one group has shared positive ELISA results resulting from the intramuscular injection of the Gen 8 vaccine design, which includes these peptides.
 Their ELISA uses the RBD as a target, and thus it is likely that this RBM construct is eliciting an antibody response.
 In parallel to their experiments, we have been pursuing a strategy to restore representation of the RBM, in part to address emerging variants.
 Based on multiple data types, including single amino acid resolution mapping of neutralizing antibody contacts in the RBD/RBM, we have designed a single, relatively easily synthesized peptide that should accurately represent the structure of the portion of the RBM bound by the Regeneron neutralizing antibody REGN10987.
+The peptide MVC2-s features both the N501Y mutation found in Alpha, Beta, Gamma, Mu and the L452R mutation found in Delta, lota, and Kappa.

-The other B-cell epitope peptide worth noting is Spike 816-s.
+One other B-cell epitope peptide worth noting is Spike 816-s.
 This peptide is designed to present the N terminal end of the fusion peptide that results after TMPRSS2 protease cleavage of the S2' site.
 This structure mediates the initial stages of contact between the virus and the host cell membrane, leading to fusion of the viral and host cell membranes.
 The N terminal portion of this sequence is highly conserved among coronaviruses, forming a highly distinctive coil structure https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0050366 that penetrates the host cell membrane.
 Single amino acid resolution epitope mapping shows that this region contains key residues in the binding of neutralizing antibodies.
 Therefore, we hypothesize that the cleaved structure presents a uniquely immunogenic structure that should be recognized by a different set of antibodies than those that recognize the uncleaved structure.